 5 Phone Settings To Change On a Cruise Ship

-1) Manually Set Your Phone’s Time
+3) Manually Set Your Phone’s Time

-Tip: Before you go to bed each night, check what the ship time is for the next day, and manually set it on your smartphone.
-As a reminder to myself, I put something, like my daily multivitamins, on the phone charger that’s on my nightstand, so that I always remember to check and set the time on my clock (as well as take my vitamins!)
+As a reminder to myself to do this, I put something, like my daily multivitamins, on the phone charger that’s on my nightstand, so that I always remember to check and set the time on my clock before I go to bed (as well as take my vitamins!)

 • Desk phone by your bed or on the desk (if it has a display with a clock)